-This bill would authorize the court, in its discretion, to waive or impose on a particular defendant, a civil assessment of not less than \$10, and not more than \$300, if that defendant fails, after notice and without good cause, to appear in court for any proceeding authorized by law, or who fails to pay all or any portion of a fine ordered by the court or to pay an installment of bail, as specified.
-The bill would require the amount of the assessment to be based on the defendant's ability to pay.
+This bill would authorize the court, in its discretion, to waive or impose on a particular defendant, a civil assessment of not less than \$10, and not more than \$300, if that defendant fails, after notice and without good cause, to appear in court for any proceeding authorized by law, or who fails to pay all or any portion of a fine ordered by the court, or fails to pay an installment of bail, as specified.
+The bill would require the amount of the assessment to be based on the defendant's ability to pay and set according to a schedule adopted by the Judicial Council.
 The bill would provide that the assessment shall not become effective until at least 30 calendar days after the court mails a warning notice to the defendant, and would require the court, if the defendant appears within the time specified in the notice, or beyond the time specified in the notice if there is evidence that the notice was not in fact received, and shows good cause for the failure to appear or for the failure to pay a fine or installment of bail, to vacate the assessment.
-The bill would provide that ability to post bail is not a prerequisite to filing a request that the court vacate the assessment.
-The bill would prohibit the court from limiting the grounds for good cause for failure to appear, and would require the court to exercise its authority to waive civil assessments if the defendant meets the standards for vacating a civil assessment.
+The bill would provide that ability to post bail or to pay the fine or civil assessment is not a prerequisite to filing a request that the court vacate the assessment.
+The bill would-prohibit the court from limiting the grounds for require the court to provide a process for a defendant to appear to show good cause for failure to appear, and would require the court to exercise its authority to waive civil assessments if the defendant meets the standards waive a civil assessment if the defendant meets the good cause standard for vacating a civil assessment.